nuxt-community/legacy-modules/packages/google-tag-manager/README.md

     gtm_preview:     '...',
     gtm_cookies_win: '...'
   },
+  scriptURL: '//example.com',
-  scriptURL: '//example.com'
+  noscriptURL: '//example.com'
 }
 ```

 ### Router Integration

 You can optionally set `pageTracking` option to `true` to track page views.

 This is disabled by default to prevent double events when using alongside with Google Analytics so take care before enabling this option.